-15. Pembrokeshire – Broad Haven South Beach
+23. Broad Haven South Beach (Pembrokeshire)

 Half way through the Bosherston Lilly Ponds walk you will come out at Broad Haven Beach which is a huge, beautiful sand beach and no matter the weather deserves a visit during one of your days in Pembrokeshire.

-16. Pembrokeshire – Freshwater West Beach
+25. Freshwater West Beach (Pembrokeshire)

 If you’re a Harry Potter fan you may know of this beach because it is where Dobby the house-elf is laid to rest after his battle!
-There is a little memorial with rocks and stones behind the dunes that you can visit which is ver quirky and unique.
+There is a little memorial with rocks and stones behind the dunes that you can visit which is very quirky and unique.

 You should still visit this beach as part of your Wales road trip even if you are not a Harry Potter fan because it is another one of Pembrokeshire’s best beaches.
 I visited at sunset once and it was such an amazing sunset spot to try to include this on your itinerary for a wales road trip!